 Features & specs

-As you might’ve guessed from the name, the Breeze is the smaller, lighter brother of Yuneec’s more heavy-duty Typhoon drones.
+As you might’ve guessed from the name, the Breeze is the smaller, lighter brother of the more heavy-duty Typhoon drones, such as the Yuneec Typhoon H and 2015’s Yuneec Typhoon Q500 4K.
 But don’t let its diminutive stature fool you — this little drone has a lot going on under the hood.
 Despite being a bit less powerful, the Breeze has a lot of the same features you’ll find on it’s bigger, more expensive brethren.

 It even has a few features that Yuneec’s bigger drones lack.
 In addition to a super-portable design, Breeze also boasts an indoor positioning system, which helps it fly and maintain stability when flying indoors with limited GPS connectivity.
 To top it all off, Yuneec ships each and every Breeze drone with a carrying case, a set of prop guards, and two batteries — each of which will get you about 11 to 12 minutes of flight time.
 Not bad for a $500 drone.